Bradley's mother, Pam, was his principal at Broken Arrow High School in Broken Arrow, Oklahoma. It kept Archie close to his books, for sure.

 - Off the field, Bradley likes being in a bass boat on a lake and camping for a night or two.

-Archie's role model: Drew Brees of the New Orleans Saints.
+Archie's role model is Drew Brees.
 He even emulates Brees with charitable work, participating in a program called Tiger Pals that each Friday during the season has the football players going out into the neighborhood elementary schools.

 “We stress that developing good study habits is important starting in elementary school,” explains Bradley.

 For baseball, Archie is a fan of the Atlanta Braves.

 - Bradley is a real competitor.

 Bradley is not just the talk of the town back in Broken Arrow for baseball.
 The former high school baseball and football player gives back, too.
 When a series of tornadoes ravaged homes in his home state of Oklahoma, Bradley stepped up to help in a big way.

 Bradley started his own relief effort to help victims rebuild, selling a signed pair of his pink Mother's Day cleats on eBay and collecting a variety of other items from fellow athletes to put on the auction block.

 "It's been really neat [to make a difference]," Bradley said.
 "My home state affected like that, to see those families go through something like that, it's been heartbreaking."

 In 2013, Archie was named the Southern League Most Outstanding Pitcher of the Year, as voted on by the league's field managers, radio broadcasters and print media.